 May in Italy is a good time to find spring festivals.
 Visiting in the spring usually brings warmer, more pleasant weather.
 You'll find flower festivals, food and wine festivals, medieval reenactments, and events celebrating rituals of spring.
-Although you'll probably come across other local festivals while visiting, but some major festivals you can count on recurring annually in many parts of the country.
+You will probably come across other local festivals while visiting, but some major festivals you can count on recurring annually in many parts of the country.

-Night of Museums is held on a Saturday in mid-May.
-Museums in many Italian cities are open late, often with free admission and special events. website
+- Night of Museums: One Saturday in mid-May, museums in many Italian cities are open late, often with free admission and special events.

-The Daffodil Festival in the Abruzzo town of Rocca di Mezzo, you can celebrate the coming of spring with folk dancing and a parade the last Sunday in May.
+- The Daffodil Festival: In the Abruzzo town of Rocca di Mezzo, you can celebrate the coming of spring with folk dancing and a parade on the last Sunday in May.

-Il Palio di Ferrara, a historical horse race dating from 1279, is run the last Sunday in May.
-There are parades, flag throwing contests, and other events every weekend in May including a historical procession to the castle with over 1000 people in Renaissance costumes on the Saturday night of the weekend before the race.
+- Il Palio di Ferrara: Ferrara hosts a historical horse race dating from 1279.
+It is run the last Sunday in May.
+There are parades, flag throwing contests, and other events every weekend in May including a historical procession to the castle with over 1,000 people in Renaissance costumes on the Saturday night of the weekend before the race.

-The Wedding of the Trees, Sposalizio dell'Albero, takes place May 8 in the northern Lazio town of Vetralla.
-A couple of oak trees are decorated with garlands, horsemen offer bouquets of the first spring flowers and new trees are planted while everyone enjoys a free picnic lunch.
-The ceremony revives Vetralla's sovereignty over the forests and continues the right of each citizen to a cubic meter of firewood annually.
+- The Wedding of the Trees: In Italian, called Sposalizio dell'Albero, this festival takes place May 8 in the northern Lazio town of Vetralla.
+A couple of oak trees are decorated with garlands, horsemen offer bouquets of the first spring flowers, and new trees are planted while everyone enjoys a free picnic lunch.
+The ceremony revives Vetralla's sovereignty over the forests and continues the time-honored tradition of giving each citizen a cubic meter of firewood annually.

-La Barabbata is celebrated May 14 in Marta on the shores of Lake Bolsena in the fishing village of Marta near Viterbo.
+- La Barabbata: The Barabbata Festival is held every year on May 14 on the shores of Lake Bolsena in the fishing village of Marta near Viterbo.
 The festival is a Catholicised rendition of the pagan rites of spring that consists of a parade honoring the Virgin Mary.
 In this procession, men wear costumes representing the old trades and carry their tools while white buffalo pull floats carrying the fruits of the trades.

-The Fish Festival of Saint Fortunato, patron saint of fishermen, is celebrated in the Italian Riviera village of Camogli, south of Genoa, the second Sunday in May.
+In the Fish Festival of St. Fortunato, the patron saint of fishermen is celebrated in the village of Camogli, south of Genoa, the second Sunday in May.
 Saturday night there is a huge fireworks display and bonfire competition followed by free fried fish on Sunday.

-The Risotto Festival the first Sunday in May in the Piedmont town of Sessame is a huge feast of a special rice dish dating back to the 13th century.
+- The Risotto Festival: The first Sunday in May in the Piedmont town of Sessame is a huge feast celebrating Italian risotto, a special rice dish dating back to the 13th century.

-Roman Fest is a 3-day re-enactment of a typical ancient Roman festival in the Piedmont town of Alesandria, the last weekend of May.
-The festival includes parades, feasts, staged gladiator combat and chariot races.
+- Roman Fest: The Roman Fest is a three-day reenactment of a typical ancient Roman festival in the Piedmont town of Alessandria, the last weekend of May.
+The festival includes parades, feasts, staged gladiator combat, and chariot races.

 Sardinia and Sicily

-The Sagra di Sant Efisio on May 1 one of the most important festivals in Sardinia.
-A colorful 4-day procession leads from Cagliari to the Romanesque church of Saint Efisio on the beach at Nora.
+- Sagra di Sant Efisio: On May 1, one of the most important festivals in Sardinia features a colorful four-day procession from Cagliari to the Romanesque church of Saint Efisio on the beach at Nora.
 Decorated oxcarts and horsemen accompany the saint's statue in a parade followed by food and dancing.

-The Chianti Wine Festival, the last Sunday in May and first Sunday in June, takes place in Montespertoli in the Chianti wine region of Tuscany.
+- The Chianti Wine Festival: On the last Sunday in May and first Sunday in June, the Chianti Wine Festival takes place in Montespertoli in the Chianti wine-making region of Tuscany.

-La Palombella, in Orvieto, is a festival representing the descent of the Holy Spirit on the Apostles.
-The festival is held on Pentecost Sunday (7 weeks after Easter, which usually falls in May.
-The festival takes place in the plaza in front of the Duomo and ends with a fireworks display.
+- La Palombella: Hosted in Orvieto, this festival represents the descent of the Holy Spirit on the Apostles.
+The festival is held on Pentecost Sunday, seven weeks after Easter, which usually falls in May.
+The festival takes place in the plaza in front of the Orvieto Cathedral and ends with a fireworks display.

-The Festa dei Ceri, a candle race and costumed parade in Gubbio, takes place May 15 and is followed by a Historical Cross-Bow Exhibition on the last Sunday of May.
+- The Festa dei Ceri: This candle race and costumed parade in Gubbio takes place May 15 and is followed by a historical cross-bow exhibition on the last Sunday of May.

-Festa della Sensa, or Ascension Festival, is held on the first Sunday after Ascension Day (40 days after Easter) in Venice.
+The Festa della Sensa, or Ascension Festival, is held on the first Sunday after Ascension Day (40 days after Easter) in Venice.
 The ceremony commemorates Venice's marriage to the sea and in past times, the Doge threw a gold ring into the sea to unite Venice and the sea.
-In modern times a regatta heads from Saint Mark's Square to Saint Nicolo' culminating with a gold ring being thrown into the sea.
+In modern times a regatta heads from Saint Mark's Square to Saint Nicolo culminating with a gold ring being thrown into the sea.
 There is also a huge fair.
-Dates and Information